Interhyp/caddy-module-github-like-webhook-validation-payload/README.md

     $ go install github.com/caddyserver/xcaddy/cmd/xcaddy@latest
     ```

-2. Build Caddy with the `validate_github_webhook_payload` module:
+2. Build Caddy with the `validate_github_like_webhook_payload` module:

     ```bash
-    $ xcaddy build --with github.com/Roshick/validate_github_webhook_payload
+    $ xcaddy build --with github.com/Interhyp/validate_github_like_webhook_payload
     ```

 ## Configuration

-To configure the `validate_github_webhook_payload` directive in your Caddyfile, provide the secret that you will use to validate the webhook payload.
+To configure the `validate_github_like_webhook_payload` directive in your Caddyfile, provide the secret that you will use to validate the webhook payload.

 ### Caddyfile Example